Introduction: Sustainable IT Monitoring & Grid Signals

 Electricity grids are complex systems that connect electricity consumers and producers.
 Grid operators are responsible for ensuring demand equals generation at every second of the year, leveraging available production sources.

-Because electricity demand keeps fluctuating, and available production sources as well (think about wind and solar generation, but these are not the only ones), a multitude of parameters are changing every second on the electricity grid.
+Because electricity demand and available production sources keep changing (for example, wind and solar generation), a multitude of parameters are fluctuating every second on the electricity grid.

-As an image is worth a thousand words, here are two gifs that help better understand how things change over time and space on an electricity grid (here, the carbon intensity of electricity - how many grams of CO2 are emitted for every kilowatt-hour of electricity consumed).
+As an image is worth a thousand words, here are two gifs that help better understand how things change over time and space on an electricity grid (here, the carbon intensity of electricity, which represents emissions from electricity consumption).

 The first gif illustrates how carbon intensity fluctuates in time, between quarters, months, days, and hours on the Dutch grid.